industrial-edge/iih-essentials-development-kit/README.md

 The IIH Essentials in the Development Kit is a limited version of the IIH Essentials:

-- Data retention: ​By default, the data is kept for one week.
+- Data retention: By default, the data is kept for one week.
 This cannot be changed.

 ## Examples

 ### Example Client

-​This application example is intended to show how to get access to the IIH Essentials API as an external app.
+This application example is intended to show how to get access to the IIH Essentials API as an external app.
-It shows how to create a user, request a token and get assets, tags and time series data from the the IIH Essentials. ​It is available [here: ExampleClient](./examples/ExampleClient).
+It shows how to create a user, request a token and get assets, tags and time series data from the the IIH Essentials.
+It is available [here: ExampleClient](./examples/ExampleClient).
 More details can be found inside the ExampleClient folder.

 ## Contact us